-Council has been focused on transitioning to the new model for the delivery of our three waters services, managing the impacts of a turbulent years and ensuring we are set for the growth of our district.
+Council has been firmly focused on setting up for success this year, with significant work going towards developing the model for the delivery of our three waters services, and ensuring we are geared for growth.

-The Council's budgeted income for this financial year was \$176 million, against which actual income earned was \$175 million, a negative variance of \$0.9 million.
+The Council's budgeted income for this financial year was \$137 million, against which actual income earned was \$146 million, a positive variance of \$9 million.
 Found and vested assets, which are largely unbudgeted, account for the majority of the variance, along with additional contributions received from development.